near/community/meetings/evm-wg.md

 - Massive testing is on the way (gas costs depend on the state size), all works good
 - Sometimes costs are below 1 EVM Gas / byte, which is rounded to 0.
 What to do with this?
   - Illia: We need to have a function depending on the length.
 Why don't use the gas calculations from Parity and then rescale?

-**Action points**
-- Alex: to share the RLP encoding findings with bridge team (`ethereum.js` is an appropriate lib to do it, others may do it wrong)
-- Max: to sync with Peter with regard to tutorial video from Austin
-- Alex: to sync with Bowen on the importance of the feature flags epic on the protocol level
-- Alex: to share the roadmap and collect the feedback internally

 ## 09.10.2020